 Things are not the same.
 But in the midst of the reshuffling, religion persists.
-Indeed, it is precisely because of its persistence that the reshuffling of players is taking place.
+Indeed, it is precisely because of its persistence the reshuffling players is taking place.

 I. The Religious Situation

 A lot of people thought that religion was winding down...a thing of the past.